vernisaz/simhttp/README.md

-# SimHttp - Rust web server (TRWS)
+# SimHttp - Rust web server (aka TRWS)
 ## Purpose
 It is a personal web server for Rust web applications.
 It supports servicing and executing files supporting [CGI](https://www.rfc-editor.org/rfc/rfc3875).

 ## History
 I've implemented TJWS back in 1999.
-It has the purpose to run and debug small web applications.
+It has the purpose to run and debug web applications.
-However an interest to Java dropped recent years, so I decided to use Rust for a similar server.
+However an interest to Java dropped recent years, so I decided to implement a similar purpose server in Rust.

 TRWS - is a successor of TJWS, but instead of servlets it runs CGI web applications which can be written in any language including Rust.
 It also supports websocket endpoints.
-They can be applications supporting the standard OS piping.
+They are applications with supporing OS piping.
 Such approach is more beneficial than offered by other Rust web servers, because doesn't require to rebuild the entire server at every servced app change.

 Obviosly SimHttp is CI/CD friendly.